 - The guardians’ denial of contact is unreasonable.

-If you have problems with parenting or contact, you may apply to the Alberta Courts for a Parenting or Contact Order.
-An application can be made to the Family Division of the Provincial Court or the Court of Queen’s Bench.
-Generally, the Provincial Court is less formal.
-To make an application in Provincial Court, you can ask for the forms from the Family Justice Services at the Courthouse, or get them online at www.albertacourts.ab.ca/familyjusticeservices a hearing date will be set and you may represent yourself in the Family Division of the Provincial Court if you wish.
+A hearing date will be set and you may represent yourself in the Family Division of the Provincial Court if you wish.
 If a Court date has been set, then you or your lawyer should appear in Court on that day.
 If you are unable to attend Court on the date set you should contact the Court Clerks.
-Otherwise, if you do not appear, the Court could set a new date and not inform you of that date, or the Court might proceed and make a decision and a Court Order without you providing any information.
-If you are the applicant and decide not to show up, the matter could be dismissed.
+If you do not appear, the Court could set a new date and not inform you of that date or can even proceed with the hearing and make a decision without you.
+If you are the applicant and decide not to show up, the matter could even be dismissed.

-If you already have a Court Order but the parenting time or contact arrangements are no longer suitable, ask the Court to vary or change the Order.
-The Court may vary an Order if it is satisfied that the conditions, means, or circumstances of a child have changed since the last Order was made and it is in the child’s best interests for the change to be made.
+If you already have a Court Order but the parenting time or contact arrangements are no longer suitable, you may ask the Court to vary or change the Order.
+The Court may change an Order if it finds that the circumstances of a child have changed since the last Order was made and it is in the child’s best interests for the change to be made.

 Lawyers and the Judiciary have been working diligently to create workable solutions for families where parenting time and contact are in conflict.
 Alternative options besides applying for a Parenting or Contact Order in Court include Collaborative Law, case management, Judicial Dispute Resolution, mediation, four-way meetings, and Family Court Counseling Services.
 Please consult with a lawyer to determine whether any of the above options can help you resolve all or part of the family conflict.